Adobe Lightroom Basics A Free Guide For New Photographers

 Once you select an image, the Develop module is where you do all of your photo editing.
 You access the Development module by pressing “d” on the keyboard or clicking on Development in the menu.

-I will take you through a simplified version of my editing process.
+I will take you through a simplified version of my editing process for Lightroom Basics.
 I try to start working on global changes and then work on local adjustments.

 Here’s the order to work in –